Embed This Data

 - FDI Inflow:

-Corruption is pervasive and has been aggravated by Guinea-Bissau’s prominent role in international narco-trafficking and political instability before the re-establishment of constitutional rule in the spring of 2014.
-Scant budgets and endemic corruption severely challenge judicial independence.
+Weak governance, a strained economy, international narco-trafficking, and widespread poverty have created an environment conducive to bureaucratic and large-scale corruption at all levels of government and the military.
+Scant resources and endemic corruption severely challenge judicial independence.
 Judges and magistrates are poorly trained, irregularly paid, and highly susceptible to graft and political pressure.